mathisbot/opengl-fps/README.md

 ### Gameplay
 <a name="gameplay"></a>

 In its current state, the game only allows you to move freely in a black space.
-The player can jump, run and look around.
+The player can run and look around.
-The stage also contains 3 cubes and a brick wall.
+The stage also contains brick cubes and a movable light source.

-This is a placeholder for the level: the 3 cubes are static and the wall is dynamically generated accordingly to what is written in assets/levels/level1.
+This is a placeholder for the level.

 <p align="right">(<a href="#readme-top">Up</a>)</p>